-The USC Center for Sustainability Solutions brings together interdisciplinary groups of researchers who are interested in working in collaboration with local governments, regulatory agencies, industry and NGOs partners to develop innovative solutions to some of the world’s most pressing urban environmental challenges.
+The USC Center for Sustainability Solutions brings together The USC Center for Sustainability Solutions brings together interdisciplinary groups of researchers to work with local governments, regulatory agencies, industry and NGOs to develop innovative solutions to some of the world’s most pressing environmental and social challenges.
 Working in the context of the United Nation’s Sustainable Development Goals (SDGs) and the National Academy of Engineering’s Grand Challenges, the center’s researchers work on:

-Democratizing access to clean, sustainable, affordable energy will open opportunities for billions of people to obtain a better quality of life through jobs, improved health, and greater protection from global warming.
+Providing access to clean, sustainable, affordable energy will open opportunities for to obtain a better quality of life through jobs, improved health, and greater protection from global warming.
+Read more.

 More than half the world’s population inhabits cities and that number grows by 73 million people every year.
-This goal seeks to make cities and human settlements inclusive, safe, resilient and sustainable.
+The center seeks solutions to make cities and human settlements inclusive, safe, resilient and sustainable.
+Read more.